 - Restored tractor information including model/make, model year, and serial number - Official restoration team name this will be used to identify your entry on social media and in TRC materials.
-For an individual entry this could be your name, or for teams the name of your school, FFA Chapter, etc. - Designation as an independent entry or an affiliation with a school, FFA Chapter, 4H Chapter, etc. - If affiliated, provide organization contact information - School/Chapter name - Street address, city, state, zip, phone and/or fax if applicable - Advisor or Mentor (school/teacher, FFA, shop etc.) name, phone number and email - Name, age, grade, and email for each member of the Restoration team.
-Only include names for those who worked on the tractor entry being registered. - Signed Release Form for each team member - Recipient of prize money The registration form will ask how you would want a cash prize check addressed.
+For an individual entry this could be your name, or for teams the name of your school, FFA Chapter, etc. - Designation as an independent entry or an affiliation with a school, FFA Chapter, 4H Chapter, etc. - If affiliated, provide organization contact information - School/Chapter name - Street address, city, state, zip, phone and/or fax if applicable - Advisor or Mentor (school/teacher, FFA, shop, etc.) name, phone number, and email - Name, age, grade, phone number, and email for each member of the Restoration team.
+Only include names for those who worked on the tractor entry being registered. - There will be an optional spot to include your social media handle, allowing the official TRC social channels to tag you in posts related to your restoration. - Signed Release Form for each team member - Recipient of prize money The registration form will ask how you would want a cash prize check addressed.
 If it will go to a school or organization chapter, we will collect a Tax ID number for that entity on the registration form.
 If prize money will go directly to member(s) of the team, parent, or guardian, we will collect a W-9 form for each addressee after the announcement of winners.